COVID-19: Government support tracker - Updated: 20 October 2021

 - People will be able to claim Universal Credit and access advance payments upfront without the current requirement to attend a jobcentre if they are advised to self-isolate.

 - A contributory Employment and Support Allowance will be payable, at a rate of £74.70 (£74.35 a week for 2020-21) if you are over 25.
 This may be claimed by eligible people affected by COVID-19 or self-isolating in line with advice from day one of sickness, rather than Day eight.

 - More details are expected from the government on eligibility criteria.
 We assume that you may self-certify perhaps after receiving advice by ringing NHS 111.

-This is a deferral of tax and not an exemption: effectively, this is a fast way to provide business with emergency funding.
+This was a deferral of tax and not an exemption: effectively, this is a fast way to provide business with emergency funding.

 - An automatic offer with no applications required.

 - VAT refunds and reclaims were paid by the government as normal.

 - Direct debits needed to be cancelled to take advantage of the deferral.
-Alternatively a refund can be claimed if direct debits were not cancelled in time.
+Alternatively a refund could be claimed if direct debits were not cancelled in time.

 See COVID-19 VAT deferred payments

 VAT: Making Tax Digital (MTD) Digital links

 - HMRC deferred the start date for the introduction of digital links into MTD for VAT functional compatible software.

 - Digital links are now not required until your first VAT return period starting on or after 1 April 2021.

 VAT: Temporary zero-rating of PPE from 1 May 2020 to 31 October 2020